recogito/geotagger/README.md

-# recogito-plugin-geotagging
+# Recogito Geotagging Plugin

-Recogito Geotagging Plugin
+A Geo-Tagging plugin for RecogitoPlus.
+Work in progress.